TechRetreat/learnathon/mobile/ios/6-FoundItems.md

 - Before we start coding, let's see what's going on here.
 What we have is a [view]() called a [UITableVIew](), which is just a group of cells.
 You see this in many iOS applications.

 ### Creating the table view
   - We're going to follow the same steps as we did to add a label.
-Not we want to create a `private`, *constant* item named "tableView", which is an [instance]() of `UITableView`.
+Now we want to create a `private`, *constant* item named "tableView", which is an [instance]() of `UITableView`.
 Give it a try!
   - In `viewDidLoad`, we need to set a few properties of the `tableView`.
 Start off by setting the `rowHeight` and `frame` of the `tableView`, just like you did for the `helloLabel`.
 I set my row height to 100.
 This is measured in [points]()
   - Now let's remember what a [view]() does.
 All it knows to do is display information and if someone is trying to interact with it.
 But it doesn't know **what** to do if someone intereacts with it.
 That's where the view controller comes it.
 The [view]() has a [`delegate`]() property.
 The [view]() then passes on its actions to let the delegate deal with it.
   - The `FoundCacheListViewController` will act as the `tableView`'s [delegate]().
 To specify this, set the `tableView`'s `delegate` property to `self`. `self` is referencing the `FoundCacheListViewController `.